 beautiful golden brown crust that's nice and crisp, yet inside the bread is soft and

-is perfect whether sliced and slathered with butter and jam or served alongside
+tender.
+Have it with butter and jam for breakfast or it's excellent served alongside

 Patrick.
 It is a national holiday in Ireland.
 Outside of Ireland, St. Patrick's

 Day is celebrated by both the Irish and non-Irish.
 Parades, the wearing of